cannabis hemp & cannabinoids

 reduce nausea and vomiting

-cannabis hemp contains very low concentration of thc (.3% or less), while more traditional recreational cannabis is abundant in thc with concentrations between 15% to 40%. even though they are members of the same family, they are different plants with very different uses and bio-chemistries.
+hemp is a strain of the cannabis sativa plant that includes parts or extracts that contain no more than .3% thc. while more traditional recreational cannabis is abundant in thc with concentrations between 15% to 40%. even though they are members of the same family, they are different plants with very different uses and bio-chemistries.

 along with the differences in chemical components, hemp and hemp extracts from all parts of the plant are no longer considered controlled substances under federal law since the passage of the agriculture improvement act of 2018, while high-thc cannabis is unfortunately still prohibited federally.